ChenYW68/ADCM/README.md

 }
 ######################################################################
 ######################################################################
-#                 the formula for additive mdoels
+#                 The formula for additive mdoels
 ######################################################################
 # the list of parameters for the nonlinear part
 bs <- " 'cc' "; k <- 5